text only siteskip to main contentskip to main navigation

 top of page

-9. How can I get veterans preference?
+9. How can I get veteran's preference?

-requirements of the NJ Department of Military and Veterans' Affairs (NJDMVA) in order to claim veterans' preference for any examination.
-If you do meet those requirements, you'll want to claim veterans' preference on the application form and submit the required proof to be awarded the preference for the Firefighter examination and all future CSC exams.
-If you do not submit the required documentation, you will not be able to claim veterans' status for this announcement.
+You will need to meet the veteran’s preference requirements of the NJ Department of Military and Veterans Affairs (NJDMAVA) to claim veteran’s preference for any examination.
+If you meet those requirements, then you will want to claim veteran’s preference on the application form, and submit the required proof to be awarded the preference for the Firefighter exam.
+Please visit the CSC website for more information regarding veteran’s preference

 top of page